July 21, 2025 • min read

 Only then can you turn side effect management from a cost center into a measurable ROI engine.

-Sword Move: the movement multiplier your GLP-1 program needs
+Sword Move is the movement multiplier your GLP-1 program needs

 GLP-1s suppress appetite, but they aren’t designed to retain muscle mass.